See the department calendar for dates of specific events, including workshops and grand rounds programming.

 Each year, all residents are excused from clinical duties to enjoy a day of fun activities and one another’s company.
 Intended to foster resident camaraderie and reward their hard work, activities may include activities such as hiking, attending an Orioles game, lazy-river tubing, paintball or go-kart racing.

-We celebrate the holiday season with a fun event with music, food and drinks.
-This event provides an opportunity for the entire department to come together and celebrate the prior calendar year.
+We celebrate the holiday season with a fun event featuring music, food and drinks.
+This event provides an opportunity for the entire department to come together and celebrate the prior calendar year and our achievements.
 Every year, this event is a hit!

 Independent Attending Conferences (Drs.
 Tufaro, Vogel/Vander Kolk)